CrescentLee/WeeklyNotes/2022/May/ES6.md

   myFunction2('CDE'); // write Hello CDE
   ```

-  * Rest Parameter `...`, this is an important feature in ES6.
+  * Rest/Spread Parameter `...`, this is an important feature in ES6.
 Ususally when we use rest parameter, the input is array.

   ```javascript
   function howMany(...args) {